 \subsection{Comparative Experiments}

-We evaluate a range of RGB-only, RGB-D and RGB-T trackers, inclding ATOM~\cite{danelljan2019atom}, DiMP~\cite{bhat2019learning}, PrDiMP~\cite{danelljan2020probabilistic}, ToMP~\cite{mayer2022transforming}, DeT~\cite{yan2021depthtrack}, SPT~\cite{zhu2023rgbd1k}, ViPT~\cite{zhu2023visual}, SDSTrack~\cite{hou2024sdstrack}, TBSI~\cite{hui2023bridging}, and BAT~\cite{cao2024bi}, and compare them with the proposed RDTTrack.
+We evaluate a range of RGB-only, RGB-D and RGB-T trackers, inclding ATOM~\cite{danelljan2019atom}, DiMP~\cite{bhat2019learning}, PrDiMP~\cite{danelljan2020probabilistic}, ToMP~\cite{mayer2022transforming}, OSTrack~\cite{ye2022joint}, SeqTrack~\cite{chen2023seqtrack}, Mixformer~\cite{cui2024mixformer}, DeT~\cite{yan2021depthtrack}, SPT~\cite{zhu2023rgbd1k}, ViPT~\cite{zhu2023visual}, SDSTrack~\cite{hou2024sdstrack}, TBSI~\cite{hui2023bridging}, BAT~\cite{cao2024bi}, UnTrack~\cite{wu2024single}, and DCEvo~\cite{liu2025dcevo} fusion with OSTrack, and compare them with the proposed RDTTrack.
 Table~\ref{table:comparison} reports the tracking performance of various methods on the RGBDT500 test set using AUC and DP metrics.
 Our RDTTrack achieves 0.752 and 0.792 in AUC and DP, respectively.
 As shown, the proposed RDTTrack demonstrates superior performance across both metrics, consistently outperforming existing uni-modal and dual-modal trackers.
-Specifically, among single-modal RGB-only trackers, the ToMP achieves the best DP and AUC of 0.710 and 0.747 compared to the ATOM, DiMP and PrDoMP trackers.
-By effectively leveraging additional depth and thermal infrared modalities, RDTTrack achieves superior performance compared to ToMP, with improvements of 4.2\% in AUC and 4.5\% in DP, respectively.
+Specifically, among single-modal RGB-only trackers, the MixFormer achieves the best DP and AUC of 0.732 and 0.781.
+By effectively leveraging additional depth and thermal infrared modalities, RDTTrack achieves superior performance compared to MixFormer, with improvements of 2.0\% in AUC and 1.1\% in DP, respectively.